 - Means no clear zone of inhibition

-At a dosage of 200 mg/mL, the ecofriendly cream made from Citrus paradisi seed oil (CP1) showed significant antimicrobial efficacy against every organism that was tested (Table 3).
-With an inhibition zone of 22 ± 0.0 mm, S. aureus had the highest amicrobial susceptibility, followed by K. pneumoniae, E. coli and P. aeruginosa, which had inhibition zones of 21 ± 1.0 mm, 20 ± 0.0 mm, and 20 ± 0.0 mm, respectively at a dosage of 200 mg/ml.
+At a dosage of 200 mg/mL, the eco-friendly cream made from Citrus paradisi seed oil (CP1) showed significant antimicrobial efficacy against every organism that was tested (Table 3).
+With an inhibition zone of 22 ± 0.0 mm, S. aureus had the highest amicrobial susceptibility, followed by K. pneumoniae, E. coli and P. aeruginosa, which had inhibition zones of 21 ± 1.0 mm, 20 ± 0.0 mm, and 20 ± 0.0 mm, respectively, at a dosage of 200 mg/ml.
 The least susceptible species were P. notatum and R. stolonifer, each of which showed an inhibition zone of 16 ± 1.0 mm at 200 mg/ml.

 With inhibition zones of 10 ± 0.0 mm, the lowest minimum inhibitory concentration (MIC) at 12.5 mg/ml was found against P. aeruginosa, B. subtilis, S. aureus, E. coli and C. albicans.
 Gentamicin and tioconazole were more effective than the prepared cream (CP1), despite exhibiting strong antimicrobial action.

-Table 4: Antimicrobial Activity of the formulated ecofriendly cream from oil of Citrus paradisi Seed (CP2)
+Table 4: Antimicrobial Activity of the formulated eco-friendly cream from oil of Citrus paradisi Seed (CP2)